 Microsoft is a creature of habit so to understand how Dynamics CRM will evolve it's helpful to understand Microsoft's history.
 Dynamics CRM progress was initially thwarted or at least delayed by both executive turnover and extremely short sighted strategies toward the cloud movement.
 Dynamics leadership incurred a revolving door of top managers.
 From Doug Burgum (the former CEO of Great Plains which kicked off Microsoft's entry to business applications), to Satya Nadella, to Tami Reller (another Great Plains executive) to Jeff Raikes, to Kirill Tatarinov, the lack of continuity in senior management took a toll on early business execution.

 Similarly, Microsoft initially played a defensive role toward the undeniable SaaS movement for far too long.
 Their 'stick your head in the sand' strategy cost them valuable market share, eroded their market credibility and empowered more forward thinking start-ups to earn significant market share that otherwise may not have been possible.
 Later, Microsoft kicked off a confusing and ill advised "Software + Services" strategy and messaging campaign which simply reinforced a failed proprietary spin toward the disruptive SaaS movement that they were unable to quash.

 Microsoft's history when incurring market movements which threaten their existing product lines is to first chastise or ridicule the movement, then endorse the movement with some type of proprietary alternative and if all that fails, to join the movement with an offering which normally then takes three or four versions to become competitive.
-That history has been realized with Dynamics CRM, and today with Microsoft CRM 2013 the company offers a strong fifth version product and is within striking distance of becoming a market leader.
+That history has been realized with Dynamics CRM, and today with Dynamics CRM the company offers a very strong product that is within striking distance of becoming a market leader.

 Next - Microsoft CRM Suite Review >>